wandersick/ws-dynamic-group/README.md

 * Specify group name at the top variable section of the script
 * Apply the changes (addition/deletion) to system accordingly, either locally (workgroup) or on a domain controller (Active Directory)
    * There is support for both local (workgroup) and domain (Active Directory) environments (See [More Settings](#More-Settings) section below)
+* Support three types of logging
+  * 'Before' and 'after' lists of users under `03_Done` directory, saved separately for each execution
+  * Console output logging of everything displayed to a file named using the date time of each execution under script log directory: `_log\Executions\console_log-<current_date_time>.log` using `Start-Transcript` of PowerShell
+    * 6 columns: `date time directory_mode group action account`
+  * Central action logging of additions and deletions, appending to the same CSV file under script log directory: `_log\action_log-<group_name>.csv`

 For details, see [Detailed Flow](#Detailed-Flow) section below.